esa-tu-darmstadt/tapasco/documentation/tapasco-svm.md

 ### TaPaSCo features and platforms

-SVM support is currently available on the Alveo U280 and XUPVVH(-ES) platforms.
-It is not compatible with PE-local memories and HBM, but uses only DDR memory.
+SVM support is currently available on the Alveo U50, Alveo U280 and XUPVVH(-ES) platforms.
+It is not compatible with PE-local memories and HBM, but uses only DDR memory (HBM is used as standard memory on the Alveo U50).
 Compatibility to other TaPaSCo features is not guaranteed.

 References
 ----------